Home Compare CBOE vs TMV.DE

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CBOE: S&P 500, TMV.DE: HDAX).

-This is not just a one-metric split: both stability and growth materially support the lead.
-The overall score gap is 13 points in favour of Cboe Global Markets, Inc..
+Most of the separation is still concentrated in stability.
+The overall score gap is 16 points in favour of Cboe Global Markets, Inc..

 Trajectory Similarity